animaone/auto-typer/README.md

 # mirc-auto-typer

-Auto-typer for mirc written in python
+Auto-typer for windows written in python